nbooster/HPT/README.md

   4. See if that code change actually improved the stats you care about.
   5. If so, then keep that code change in production ( with a similar setup ) with this ( or similar ) data.

+##Integration
+Just copy the single header file ("HPT.hpp") in your include folder.
+Then include it in your code.

 ## API
 ```cpp
 explicit Timer(const std::string& name = "Generic") noexcept;